 While Adderall can make your hair fall out, are there any chances for hair regrowth?
 Let us find out in the next section.

 Yes, it is reversible.
 Drug-induced hair loss is often reversible, and the hair grows back once you stop using the drug.

 Medications generally cause hair loss by interfering with the normal hair growth cycle.
 However, as long as the hair follicles are not permanently damaged, the hair may grow back.
-Adderall does not damage the hair follicles, making it possible to recover from excessive hair thinning.
+Adderall does not damage the hair follicles, making it possible to recover from excessive hair thinning or baldness.